p4lang/PI/proto/docs/p4runtime.md

 bytestring_length = (num_bits_in_bitfield_in_p4_program + 7) / 8
 ```

+The only exception is the case of fields and parameters annotated with
+`@p4runtime_translate`, where the configuration defined
+[SDN type](#psa-metadata-translation) is used instead of the native P4 type.

 ### Byte order

 For all byte strings with size larger than 0 P4Runtime uses big endian (i.e.,